suchipi/quickjs/README.md

   - The module "quickjs:module" exports an object called `Module`.
   - `something instanceof Module` will be true when `something` is a module namespace object.
 - When using `require` to load a module which contains an export named `__cjsExports`, the value of the `__cjsExports` property will be returned from `require` instead of the usual module namespace object.
 This can be leveraged by users configuring the module loader to add some CommonJS <-> ESM interop.
 Note, however, that dynamic import and `"quickjs:module"`'s `importModule` always receive the usual module namespace object.
+- Synchronous import function added (`importModule`), which provides the same module record object you would get via dynamic (async) import.
+- JS api for using the engine's configured module name normalization function was added (`resolveModule`).

-## Changes to project organization
+### Changes to project organization

 - Stuff is reorganized into separate folders under `src`.
 - Ninja is used instead of make.
 Ninja build config is generated via `.ninja.js` files which get loaded into [@suchipi/shinobi](https://github.com/suchipi/shinobi).